Odaiko Sonora is Tucson's taiko, or Japanese ensemble drumming

 to videos, articles, and past e-newsletters.

 Odaiko Sonora consists of:

 - Students in our All Ages Recreational Taiko (AART) classes

 - Community Group for those with a little to a lot of taiko experience who wish to continue learning

 and playing together.
 The CG has the opportunity to perform 3 or 4 times a year

-- Performing Ensemble (PEM), the professional performing
+- Performing Ensemble Members (PEM), the professional performing

 group, leading CG and PUP, and appearing in almost 50 gigs a year